Abdelhamid-Younes/static-website-ay/README.md

 ## Overview

+## Overview

 This project demonstrates a CI/CD pipeline for deploying a static web application using Docker and GitLab CI/CD.
-The application is built, tested, and deployed to various environments, including review, staging, and production ( i have used ec2 instances of aws).
+The application is built, tested, and deployed to various environments, including review, staging, and production (ec2 instances are used for deploying)

+The application used in this project is a static website example, available at: [https://github.com/diranetafen/static-website-example.git](https://github.com/diranetafen/static-website-example.git).

 ## Project Structure